Nmuta/rxjsStuff/README.md

 # postscript

-After building these for a couple of days, I found two other resources that do a far better job of helping to conceptualize these topics, so I won't be investing any more time in building these out.
+There are also other resources that can help you further conceptualize these topics.
 These resources are:

 1. https://www.learnrxjs.io/operators/